manupap1/libzoneminder-plugin-openalpr/README.md

 The next options are specifics to this plugin and can be used to adjust the detection accuracy:
 - `Minimum Confidence` - A text box to enter the minimum confidence level.
 All plates with a lower confidence level will be excluded.
-- `Adaptive Confidence` - A yes/no select box to enable or disable the adaptive adjustment of the minimum confidence level.
-This option should no be used (experimental setting).
-- `Minimum Number of Characters` - A text box to enter the minimum number of characters in a license plate.
+- `Min.
+Number of Characters` - A text box to enter the minimum number of characters in a license plate.
 All plates with a lower number of detected characters will be excluded.
-- `Maximum Number of Characters` - A text box to enter the maximum number of characters in a license plate.
+- `Max.
+Number of Characters` - A text box to enter the maximum number of characters in a license plate.
 All plates with a greater number of detected characters will be excluded.
-- `Maximum Exclusion Period` - A text box to enter the period of time (in seconds) in which already detected license plates will be excluded.

 The configuration is saved to the database and applied when clicking on the `Save` button.